ijrex/Hack-Virtual-Machine/README.md

 ### Template files

-Template files used by the `commandlib.commands` class can be found outside of the main project in `/lib/command-library` and should be fetched using the `loadTemplateFile` util.
-Searches for template files is recursive; the directory structure inside of  `/lib/command-library` exists to aid the developer but is not required by `loadTemplateFile`.
+Template files used by the `commandlib.commands` class are found in `/lib/command-library` and should be fetched using the `loadTemplateFile` util.

 It should be noted that the Hack ASM (.asm) template files run on the Hack CPU emulator and therefore, can have their own unit tests.